JuhoLeedev/Winter-School-Building-License-Plate-Tensorflow/README.md

 ## Steps
 ### 1. Install Anaconda, CUDA, and cuDNN

 First, you should install Anaconda.
-You can get [here](https://www.anaconda.com/distribution/).
+You can get [Anaconda here](https://www.anaconda.com/distribution/).
 Click Python 3.7 version download and run the exe.

 Set the file path to install, and click next.